 shows fixed rate home loans rose to 18.46% of all loans in July, up from 17.58% in June.
 Mortgage Choice

 said lenders' recent moves to raise rates on investment loans could account for the move toward fixing.

 “Our data would suggest the threat of rising interest rates was enough to encourage more borrowers to fix their mortgage,” Flavell said.

 Flavell said the trend toward fixed rates could continue as banks continue to change their policies and pricing.

 “I wouldn’t be surprised to see another slight uptick in fixed rate home loan demand next month as borrowers look for some stability and certainty around their mortgage repayments,” he said.

-While fixed rate loans saw an uptick in popularity, the vast majority of borrowers continued to opt for variable rates, and ongoing discount rates were particularly popular, accounting for 45.37% of all Mortgage Choice approvals in July.
+While fixed rate loans saw an uptick in popularity, the vast majority of borrowers continued to opt for variable rates, and ongoing discount rates were particularly popular, accounting for 45.37% of all Mortgage Choice